 Stainless steel: For the most effective temperature maintenance, choose a double-walled stainless-steel tumbler.

 Highly effective at maintaining temperature

-Doesn’t absorb flavors and odors of beverages
+Doesn’t absorb the flavors and odors from beverages

 Not microwave safe

 May not be dishwasher safe

 Whether you’re driving or walking to work, you want to be sure that your insulated tumbler won’t leak or spill.
 In most cases, that comes down to choosing a tumbler with the right lid.
 For the most security, opt for a model with a screw-on lid that locks in place and won’t come off even if you drop the tumbler.
 Snap-on lids can pop off if dropped, leading to a messy spill.

 Insulated tumblers are available either with or without handles.
 Some users find that a handle can get in the way and make the tumbler more difficult to carry, while others find it easier to keep a secure hold on a tumbler if there’s a handle to grab.

 Because the exterior of most insulated tumblers is smooth, it can sometimes be difficult to get a good grip on a tumbler without a handle.
 If you don’t want a handle, look for a tumbler that has a rubberized section around the exterior to make it easier to grip.